Jim Young

-James Norman Young (born June 6, 1943) is a former professional American football and Canadian football player.
+James Norman Young (born June 6, 1943) is a Canadian former professional football player.
 Young played running back and wide receiver for the NFL's Minnesota Vikings for two seasons (1965–66), and the CFL's BC Lions for thirteen seasons (1967–79).
 Young is a member of Canada's Sports Hall of Fame, the Canadian Football Hall of Fame, the BC Sports Hall of Fame, and the Queen's University Football Hall of Fame.
 Young's #30 jersey is one of ten numbers retired by the BC Lions.
-In 2003, Young was voted a member of the BC Lions All-Time Dream Team as part of the club’s 50th anniversary celebration.
+In 2003, Young was voted a member of the BC Lions All-Time Dream Team as part of the club's 50th anniversary celebration.
 In 2006, Young was voted to the Honour Roll of the CFL's top 50 players of the league's modern era by Canadian sports network TSN.

 Young was nicknamed "Dirty Thirty", for his aggressive style and jersey number.
-Sports journalist Jim Taylor would write a football biography of Young featuring the same name.
+Sports journalist Jim Taylor wrote a football biography of Young featuring the same name.

+Early life

+James Norman Young was born on June 6, 1943, in Hamilton, Ontario.
+He attended Westdale Secondary School in Hamilton.
+He played CIAU football at Queen's University.

 National Football League – Minnesota Vikings

-Young was the first CIS football player, playing for Queen's University, drafted into the National Football League in 1965.
+In 1965, Young signed with the Minnesota Vikings of the National Football League.
 He played Running back/halfback for the Minnesota Vikings in the 1965 and 1966 seasons (playing 6 games, rushing 3 times for 4 yards, and returning 6 punts and 9 kickoffs).

-Young ended up signing with the Canadian Football League's BC Lions in a multi-player "trade" between the NFL and the CFL teams, one of the very few transactions to ever occur between the two leagues.

 Young wanted to return to Canada, and the BC Lions were very interested in acquiring him, however the Toronto Argonauts had his CFL rights.

 The Minnesota Vikings were very interested in signing BC Lions quarterback Joe Kapp.

 The Minnesota Vikings general manager at the time was Jim Finks, who had brought Kapp to Canada back in the 1959 CFL season, and their head coach was Bud Grant who had faced Kapp while coaching the Winnipeg Blue Bombers.
 Both Finks and Grant, wanted to sign Joe Kapp to replace Fran Tarkenton who had been traded to the New York Giants.

-To make this transaction possible, the BC Lions traded all-star defensive lineman Dick Fouts, and future Canadian Football Hall of Fame running back Bill Symons to the Argonauts for the CFL rights to Young.
+To make this possible, the BC Lions traded all-star defensive lineman Dick Fouts, and future Canadian Football Hall of Fame running back Bill Symons to the Argonauts for the CFL rights to Young.
 They then managed getting Kapp waived out of the Canadian Football League.

 The Minnesota Vikings managed getting Young waived out of the NFL.
 The expansion New Orleans Saints wanted Young and it took some work from Finks to keep them from claiming Young.

 Young, now waived from the NFL, signed with the BC Lions and Joe Kapp, who was waived from the CFL, was free to sign with the Minnesota Vikings, who had previously claimed his NFL playing rights from the Washington Redskins.